-The map shows the motorcycle trips (cars don't count) that are listed in the contents.
+The map (below) shows the motorcycle trips (cars don't count) that are listed in the contents.
 There are other trips that are not shown.
 Many others, actually.
 I have taken at least one longer trip each year since 1976, but you'll notice several missing years in the contents.
 Someday I may sort those out, but it's likely that most will remain unrecorded.
 There were a few cross-country trips when I did not bother packing a camera.
 These will almost certainly never be listed (for an index of the individual maps, click here).

 I didn't start out keeping track of all the counties that I've ridden in, but I have always kept track of the roads.
 This map is mostly accurate.
 It's difficult matching all those tiny counties east of the Mississippi River to the correct road, so it's possible that I've marked the wrong ones here and there.
 Anyway, I'm sure of the western counties, and the eastern ones can't be too far off.